 But the key element of anything successful is its starting point.

-The fact that you’ve finally started something you have been thinking about for a long time is worth an appreciation.
+The fact that you’ve finally started something you have been thinking about for a long time is worth appreciating.
 And no matter how poor quality your content might be in the infant stage, it’s only going to get better and better.

 So Without thinking anything, without putting too much stress Just start your damn Channel!

-Thinking that your video might turn out weird, embarrassing and cringy?
+Thinking that your video might turn out weird, embarrassing, or cringy?
 Let it be!

 - An ugly (-ish) looking blog

 My first few blogs were pretty short, lacked quality, and could easily have made any grammar nazi go crazy.
 I never in my 19 years of life had thought that I could make any money through blogging, but here we are, started making a full-time income before even graduating college.